Mandriva Linux: Package manager

 Mandriva Linux used a package manager called urpmi, which functions as a wrapper to the .rpm binaries.
 It is similar to apt from Debian & Ubuntu, pacman from Arch Linux, yum or dnf from Fedora in that it allows seamless installation of a given software package by automatically installing the other packages needed.
 It is also media-transparent due to its ability to retrieve packages from various media, including network/Internet, CD/DVD and local disk.
 Urpmi also has an easy-to-use graphical front-end called rpmdrake, which is integrated into the Mandriva Control Center.

 Live USB

 A Live USB of Mandriva Linux can be created manually or with UNetbootin.

 Versions

 From 2007–2011, Mandriva was released on a 6-month fixed-release cycle, similar to Ubuntu and Fedora.

 Latest version

 The latest stable version is Mandriva Linux 2011 ("Hydrogen"), released on 28 August 2011.

 Development version

 The development tree of Mandriva Linux has always been known as Cooker.
 This tree is directly released as a new stable version.

 Version history

+This table shows how Mandriva developed over time.